 She also served on the Southern Ohio Council on Higher Education Veterans Committee from 2015-2018.
 Serving in the role of Vice Chair from 2017-2018.
 In addition, from 2015-2017 she was a member of the Tri State Veteran Community Alliance's Veteran's Education Committee.

 Nicole lives in Union, KY.
 She was born and raised in Ashland, OH.
 She moved south from Northern Ohio after receiving her Master’s Degree from Tiffin University in 2002.
 She has been very blessed to be able to work in higher education for almost 15 years.
-Her love for helping students with making college decisions has led her to the path of working in enrollment.
-Currently Nicole is the Senior Director of Enrollment at Union Institute & University.
+Her love for helping students with making college decisions has led her to the path of working in enrollment and now in the college marketing world.
+Currently Nicole is a Brand Manager for Wiley Education Services.
 She believes in the power of education and loves being in a work environment that wants to help others.
-Nicole loves that Union Institute has a mission that she also holds true to, which is to Engage, Enlighten and Empower adult students, and that mission is what Nicole and her enrollment team do daily.
 She feels that leadership is the key to keeping a work environment running in a smooth manner.
 One of Nicole’s favorite books is “The Heart Led Leader” by Tommy Spaulding.
-She believes that leading from the heart means leading with compassion and care for your coworkers.
-This mantra is what has made Nicole a loved leader at her places of employment.
-There isn’t hardly a weekly meeting that doesn’t go by that Nicole doesn’t like to quote from this book to her team.
 She was lucky enough to experience that method of leading from a Vietnam Veteran, Gregory Hitt, who was also one of Nicole’s first bosses.
 He brought in his seven army core values to his mostly civilian team daily and Nicole never forgot that.

 Nicole came from a very loving family who decided to take a risk on her in the 70’s by adopting her.
 She was biracial child; age one, adopted into their all-white family.
 She realized at a young age that not everyone will support your moral decisions.
 Her family heard from neighborhood friends and even religious leaders that maybe they should “stick to their own kind” when they made the news of the adoption, but Nicole’s parents were determined to give her a good home.
 In that upbringing, she could become an athlete and decided to take on distance running and basketball.
 Nicole later was able to keep that love of sports and take it to the college level where she also received her undergraduate degree from Tiffin University with a concentration in Sports Management; she was also a two-sport athlete and then a graduate assistant coach.
 She still enjoys sports and has ran a full marathon with her husband Erik and competed in a Tough Mudder competition.
 Erik has also introduced Nicole to the love of golf since Erik was a golf athlete in college.
 Nicole and Erik share two beautiful daughters, Chloe age 7 and Madison age 3.